almirredzic/termsynth/README.md

 ***Default value:*** 0.0 (expressed in Hertz)

 ***Description:*** The value of this parameter is added to the frequency of the oscillator.
-It is usually used together with the detune parameter to specify fixed oscillator frequency, regardles of the MIDI note that triggered the voice, e.g. for LFO oscillators or drum sounds:
+It is usually used together with the detune parameter to specify fixed oscillator frequency, regardless of the MIDI note that triggered the voice, e.g. for LFO oscillators or drum sounds:
 ```
 detune=0 frequency=0.5
 detune=0 frequency=200